 This story also combines elements of grief, which can make us go a little bit crazy in dealing with.
 Someone like Annie with a family history of mental illness is more susceptible than others to this.
 I like that the film has a character like Steve trying to deal with everything rationally where Annie starts to think that it could be supernatural.
 We as the audience get to see everything going on, but I do like the rationality the film maintains.

 To couple with this though is the editing of the film.
 This film not only looks beautiful, but I love the interesting ways that the film transitions.
 Annie works on miniatures of things and many of them are of scenes she experienced or of the house they live in.
 What I like about this is we will get camera zooms into the minis and then the scene will play out which I found to be interesting.
+On top of that though, I love that the film uses the miniatures to fill in events we don’t see as well.
 The film builds tension throughout and you can just feel it build as things are revealed.
 I thought the ending was good and definitely well worth what we see play out.

 Going along with the editing and the story was the acting, which I thought was amazing.
 Collette does a great job in this film.
 You see her have to deal with grief, but then it morphs into anger.
 She has a dinner scene that made me go numb for how powerful it was.
 You also learn more about her character and it is scary.
 I thought Byrne was good as the counterpoint to her, which the film needed.
 Wolff does an amazing job in the performance he plays.
 The fear he deals with was ramped up and I believed it.
+Going back to them being the opposites, both are feeling grief, but aren’t actually dealing with it.
+They harbor resentment toward the other.
 I also thought that Shapiro was good in the role she played.
 Ann Dowd also appears in this film as a woman dealing with grief who reaches out to Collette’s character.
-I thought she did good as well.
+I thought she did good as well and the rest of the cast rounded out the film for what was needed.

 Now with that said, this film is great.
 I was blown away by the complexity of the story and how everything plays out.
 The atmosphere is one that is tense and just gets worse and worse as the film progresses.
 With every new clue, it becomes that much weirder.
+There are also so many subtle things that are used here from the lessons in class to little images here and there.
 I thought the editing definitely helps here.
 The film is shot beautifully and does some great transitions.
 Going along with this is the acting, which I thought was great as well.
 There aren’t a lot in the way of effects, but the ones used; both practical and computer are seamless.
 The score of the film is great in building up the scenes for what they are doing.
 I think this film is great, but maybe not for everyone.
 This film made me anxious and freaked out for sure.
+I will boldly say this is one of my favorite films in the last decade and one of my favorite horror films of all time.

 My Rating: 10 out of 10